IRMVLab/MADiff/README.md

 MADiff can improve the performance of robot imitation learning.
 Feel free to try integrating the predicted motion features into ACT!

+The tutorial of MADiff-enhanced IL is coming soon.
+Your patience is appreciated!

 ## Citation

 If this work is useful for your work, kindly cite our paper: